ruxo/native-timer/README.md

 Provide a timer functionality which uses OS capabilities.
 Currently supports Windows, Linux, and MacOS.

-v0.2.0 Both Windows and Linux platforms are supported
+v0.3.0 Both Windows and Linux platforms are supported.

-However, Linux timers currently use the caller thread to execute the timer handler.
-So if the handler takes long execution time, it will impact the schedule for shared timers.
-However, a timer with `CallbackHint::SlowFunction` will have its own dedicated thread per timer instance, but it's still subjected to the time spent by the handler. _Next version_ will try to dispatch call to the slow function by separated threads.
+However, Linux timers is limited to x64 machine because the code that passes a pointer from signal function, assume x64 architecture when retrieving the passing pointer.
+I'll need some research for better solution.

 ## Examples